 Most addiction treatment programs will include support groups and group therapy as part of the treatment regimen.
 Almost by definition, you will be introduced to group activities designed to prevent relapse.
 Spending time with others who are living with the same or similar issues can be the most empowering activity during recovery.

 - Identifying exercises: Meeting in groups of people who are living with recovery, you can work toward identifying thoughts and behaviors that could lead to relapse.
 By pooling these ideas into groups, you can identify things that you may not think of on your own.

 - Group Discussions: These discussions can cover things such as fears and anxieties.
 Again, by working with others who are living in recovery, the ideas and thoughts others will help you see things beyond your own experience.

 - Talking About Relapse: Sometimes simply airing thoughts, fears, and anxieties about relapse itself is enough to neutralize our worries.
 Getting things out in the open in a group can take the power out of thoughts before they become actions.

 If you do relapse, remember that relapse is extremely common in recovery and does not mark the end of your recovery.

 A scientifically based treatment program will give you a range of skills for managing cravings and triggers as you go through substance abuse recovery.
-Cognitive Behavioral Therapy (CBT) has been scientifically shown to significantly increase the odds for relapse prevention.
+Cognitive Behavioral Therapy (CBT) has been scientifically shown to significantly increase the odds of relapse prevention.

-Groups support can be one of the most effective ways of coping with a relapse.
+Group support can be one of the most effective ways of coping with a relapse.
 Finding the support and insights of others who are living with the same struggles is often the most effective way of coping with relapse and developing a relapse prevention plan.